gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AADRM/vlatest/Import-AadrmTemplate.md

 You can store a maximum of 500 custom templates (published or archived) in Azure.
 If you can't import templates because you have reached this limit as a result of keeping many archived templates, consider exporting them to save the information locally and then removing these templates from Azure RMS.

-For more information about custom templates, see "Configuring custom templates for Azure Rights Management" (https://docs.microsoft.com/rights-management/deploy-use/configure-custom-templates) on the Microsoft documentation site.
+For more information about custom templates, see [Configuring custom templates for Azure Rights Management](https://docs.microsoft.com/rights-management/deploy-use/configure-custom-templates) on the Microsoft documentation site.

 ## EXAMPLES